raygun101/MarkupKit/README.md

 The second method, `sectionWithName:`, returns the index of a named section.
 The third and fourth methods, `rowForCellWithValue:inSection:` and `rowForCheckedCellInSection:`, return the index of a row within a given section whose cell has the given value or checked state, respectively.

+#### Custom Data Source/Delegate Implementations
-Note that, in order to support the static declaration of content, `LMTableView` acts as its own data source and delegate.
-However, an application-specific delegate may still be set on an `LMTableView` instance to handle row selection events. `LMTableView` propagates the following `UITableViewDelegate` calls to the custom delegate:
+In order to support static content declaration, `LMTableView` acts as its own data source and delegate.
+However, an application-specific data source may still be set on an `LMTableView` instance to override the default behavior.
+This allows the data source to provide some table content dynamically while relying on the table view to manage static content.

+`LMTableView` propagates the following `UITableViewDataSource` calls to a custom data source:

+* `tableView:numberOfRowsInSection:`
+* `tableView:cellForRowAtIndexPath:`

+For sections that are not handled, implementing classes should delegate to the given table view instance.
+For example:

+    override func tableView(tableView: UITableView, numberOfRowsInSection section: Int) -> Int {
+        let n: Int
+        if (section == 0) {
+            // custom behavior
+        } else {
+            n = tableView.numberOfRowsInSection(section)
+        }

+        return n
+    }

+    override func tableView(tableView: UITableView, cellForRowAtIndexPath indexPath: NSIndexPath) -> UITableViewCell {
+        let cell: UITableViewCell
+        if (indexPath.section == 0) {
+            // custom behavior
+        } else {
+            cell = tableView.cellForRowAtIndexPath(indexPath)!
+        }

+        return cell
+    }

+Additionally, an application-specific delegate may be set on an `LMTableView` instance to handle row selection events. `LMTableView` propagates the following `UITableViewDelegate` calls to a custom delegate:

 * `tableView:willSelectRowAtIndexPath:`
 * `tableView:didSelectRowAtIndexPath:`